 Nitrogen Dioxide (NO2) is a gas often present in homes where there are gas stoves.
 It is particularly dangerous for people with COPD, as it can cause coughing, wheezing and chest tightness to increase dramatically.

 In order to measure the effectiveness of various changes around the home, the research team split the study participants into three sub-groups.
 In the first group, the team removed gas stoves from subject’s homes and replaced them with electric stoves.
 In the second, ventilation hoods were fitted over the gas stoves in order to remove any pollutants produced when cooking.
-In the third study group, the gas stoves remained but participants received two Austin Air Purifiers with HEPA and carbon filters.
+In the third study group, the gas stoves remained but participants received two Austin Air Purifiers with Certified HEPA Material and carbon filters.
 The air purifiers were to be used in the kitchen and bedroom of each participant.

 The research team measured levels of NO2 immediately before making any changes, one week later, and then three months later.